europeana/media-player/README.md

 * `npm run test`
 * `npm test`

+Generate a coverage report with:
+* `npm run test:coverage`

+Run an accessibility test with:
+* `npm run test:accessibility`

 Run end-to-end tests with:
 * `npm run test:e2e`
 (defaults to chrome) or with the browser-specific commands: